haymanotyealemu/Code-Quiz/README.md

 *	"score.html" is shown on top of the page which lists high scores with go back and delete buttons.
 We get all the contenders from the storage.
 We find the players with maximum score or scores and show it on the text area.
 When clear high score button is clicked, the highest score or scores are cleared from the local storage and text area is populated with the next highest score or scores.
 ![Code quiz screenshoot](https://user-images.githubusercontent.com/43423292/85214483-3613da80-b339-11ea-9365-94b271298d36.PNG)
+Here you can visit the deployed version of the application: https://haymanotyealemu.github.io/Code-Quiz/